ImperialCollegeLondon/SupraShare/README.md

 ### Adding a new model

 The webserver at is configured to periodically check the package repositories specified in `docker-compose.yml` for new images.
-A new service needs to be specified in this file, e.g.:
+Assuming this is called `new-webapp` a new service needs to be specified in `docker-compose.yml`, e.g.:

 ```yaml
 services: